All Episodes

 Brennan knew it, did nothing.

-They just can't take the fact that they lost and they got humiliated, and that millions of more people wanted Donald Trump to be the president than the failed Clintons.
+They just can't take the fact that they lost and they got humiliated and that millions of more people wanted Donald Trump to be the president than the failed Clintons.

-We know it's not millions more because it's just millions and well, thousands in specific states.
+We know it's not millions more because it's just millions and, well, thousands in specific states.

-And no, uh listen, I'm not one of those people who says the reason Hillary Clinton lost is because of Russian collusion.
+And no, listen, I'm not one of those people who says the reason Hillary Clinton lost is because of Russian collusion.

 So I think obviously the main thing was that she didn't show up in the right places.